 The Open University’s School of Physical Sciences is a lively and innovative community with interests in physics, astronomy, and planetary and Space science.
 Welcome to our website.

-The Department now has around 80 staff and 70 research students drawn from across the globe, mostly based in the Robert Hooke Building on the Walton Hall campus in Milton Keynes, with a small outpost in K Block and regionally-based academic staff in several of the University’s regional and national centres.
-Our curriculum is supported by associate lecturer staff based all over the UK and Ireland; physics, astronomy and planetary sciences undergraduate modules are currently being studied by hundreds of students all over the world and we also contribute to an introductory and interdisciplinary science modules being studied by several thousand students.
+We are one of six schools in the Faculty of Science, Technology, Engineering and Mathematics (STEM), having grown from the Department of Physical Sciences, and before that from a merger of the Department of Physics and Astronomy with the Planetary and Space Sciences Research Institute and the Planetary Surfaces Group.
+The School now has around 80 staff and 70 research students drawn from across the globe, mostly based in the Robert Hooke Building on the Walton Hall campus in Milton Keynes, with a small outpost in K Block and regionally-based academic staff.
+Our curriculum is supported by associate lecturer staff based all over the UK and Ireland; physics, astronomy and planetary sciences undergraduate modules are currently being studied by hundreds of students all over the world and we also contribute to introductory and interdisciplinary science modules being studied by several thousand students.

 - Astronomy (Head: Dr Stephen Serjeant)

 - Planetary and Space Sciences (Head: Dr Simon Green)

 Our research covers a wide range of subjects, from the behaviour of atoms at temperatures close to absolute zero to the merger of galaxies many light years away.
 We use microscopes to study the building blocks of stars and planets, and telescopes to study stars and planets themselves.
 The common thread that runs through all our research is a desire to understand the origin of matter, and how it has evolved from the Big Bang almost 14 billion years ago to what we can observe and measure today.